 heated_plate ( epsilon, output_filename )where

-HEATED_PLATE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+heated_plate is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-FD1D_HEAT_STEADY, a MATLAB program which uses the finite difference method to solve the 1D Time Dependent Heat Equations.
+fd1d_heat_steady, a MATLAB code which uses the finite difference method to solve the 1D Time Dependent Heat Equations.

-FEM2D_HEAT, a MATLAB program which solves the 2D time dependent heat equation on the unit square.
+fem2d_heat, a MATLAB code which solves the 2D time dependent heat equation on the unit square.

-FFT_SERIAL, a MATLAB program which demonstrates the computation of a Fast Fourier Transform, and is intended as a starting point for implementing a parallel version.
+fft_serial, a MATLAB code which demonstrates the computation of a Fast Fourier Transform, and is intended as a starting point for implementing a parallel version.

-POISSON_SERIAL, a MATLAB program which computes an approximate solution to the Poisson equation in a rectangle, and is intended as the starting point for the creation of a parallel version.
+poisson, a MATLAB code which computes an approximate solution to the Poisson equation in a rectangle, and is intended as the starting point for the creation of a parallel version.

-PRIME_SERIAL, a MATLAB program which counts the number of primes between 1 and N, intended as a starting point for the creation of a parallel version.
+prime, a MATLAB code which counts the number of primes between 1 and N, intended as a starting point for the creation of a parallel version.

-QUAD_SERIAL, a MATLAB program which approximates an integral using a quadrature rule, and is intended as a starting point for parallelization exercises.
+quad, a MATLAB code which approximates an integral using a quadrature rule, and is intended as a starting point for parallelization exercises.

-SEARCH_SERIAL, a MATLAB program which searches the integers from A to B for a value J such that F(J) = C. this version of the program is intended as a starting point for a parallel approach.
+search_test, a MATLAB code which searches the integers from A to B for a value J such that F(J) = C. this version of the program is intended as a starting point for a parallel approach.